CastFX/catch-next-bus-ATM/README.md

-# atm-stops-calculator-api

-A Cloudflare Worker that runs periodically and fetches timetables and live data from ATM (Milan Public Transports) API.
+# Catch Next Bus ATM

+## What it does?
-It uses the live estimates for bus to estimate the best time to leave the house, and how fast should you run (or cycle) to catch the next bus.
+Retrieves real-time bus schedules to determine the optimal departure time from your home and how fast should you run to catch the next bus.

-Currently, all relevant bus stops and walking/running estimates are hardcoded, maybe in the future they could be customized.
+## Deployment

-All the timetables and computed estimates are stored on Cloudflare KV.
+A Cloudflare Worker with a cronjob that fetches periodically timetables and live data from ATM (Milan Public Transports) API, which are then manipulated and stored on Cloudflare KV.

+## Future
-A frontend application will be needed to fetch the estimates from this API and render them in a nicer way
+A frontend application will be needed to fetch the estimates from Cloudflare KV and render them in a nicer way Currently, all relevant bus stops and walking/running estimates are hardcoded, maybe in the future they could be customized.